Making Children A Priority

 JWB is a high-performing, data-driven organization established by a Special Act of the Florida Legislature to strengthen the lives of children and families in Pinellas County.
 As a countywide independent special district, we responsibly direct our community’s investments to give children the best opportunities to lead meaningful and purposeful lives.

-Governed by an 11-member Board of Directors, JWB’s annual impact budget of $93 million strengthened the lives of nearly 64,000 children and families through 85 quality programs with 50 nonprofit agencies in FY22.
+Governed by an 11-member Board of Directors, JWB’s annual impact budget of $110.8 million strengthened the lives of more than 68,000 children and families through 100 quality programs with 53 nonprofit agencies in FY23.
 We also work collectively with partners to address complex issues facing our county’s children to include childhood hunger, grade-level reading, and preventable child deaths.
 Our investments and work are focused in six strategic result areas: Early Childhood Development, School Readiness, School Success, Prevention of Child Abuse and Neglect, Strengthening Community, and Organizational Capacity.

 We invest in partnerships, innovation, and advocacy to strengthen Pinellas County children and families.